-President's List: Students who enroll in twelve or more college credit hours and earned a 4.0 grade point average are
+President's List: Students who enroll in twelve or more college credit hours and earned a 4.0 grade point average are recognized on the President's List.

 Vice-President's List: Students who enroll in twelve or more college credit hours and earn a grade point average between 3.75 and 3.99 are recognized on the Vice-President's List.